sza2/scratch3_tbsense2/README.md

 This extension aims to make Silicon Labs' Thunderboard Sense 2 (BRD4166A) board work with Scratch 3.
 The extension was developed based on the Scratch 3 micro:bit extension source code.
 Currently, LED color (brightness) and LED state (on/off) as control and X/Y acceleration (tilt), thermo- and humidity sensor, and two buttons as sensing are supported.

 This extension requires the corresponding [firmware](https://github.com/sza2/tbsense2scratch3) for Thunderboard Sense 2.
+Note: the release versions must match.

 ## Installation